vdanniel/quickstart-hail/docs/ami-creation.md

 Hail on EMR requires the use of a custom AMI with Hail, Spark, VEP, and reference genomes preconfigured.
 This build process is driven by Packer, and leverages AWS CodeBuild.
 Note that some of these software packages are optional, and the build process can be executed for different versions or combinations of these software packages.

 AWS CodeBuild Projects are deployed via a CloudFormation template will that can be used to build specific combinations of [Hail](https://hail.is), [Spark](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark.html), and [VEP](https://useast.ensembl.org/info/docs/tools/vep/index.html).
-The local `packer` folder is zipped and pushed to an S3 bucket to be used as the build source.
+The local `packer-files` folder is zipped and pushed to an S3 bucket to be used as the build source.

-The Hail master branch HEAD can be used as a build source by **omitting** the `HAIL_VERSION` variable from your CodeBuild Project in CloudFormation.

-[VEP](https://useast.ensembl.org/info/docs/tools/vep/index.html) installation can also be excluded by **omitting** the `VEP_VERSION` environment variable.

-[Public AMIs](/readme.md#public-amis) are published and referenced in the root of this repo.
-These AMIs are built using this workflow.
-If you wish to create you own custom AMIs, follow the process documented here.

 _Note:  Creating these custom AMIs is a complicated process and requires working knowledge of AWS CodeBuild, Packer from Hashicorp, and shell scripting.
 Troubleshooting will require intimate knowledge of Hail, VEP, and their associated build processes (including knowledge of perl).
 Proceed with caution._